Censors monkey with China art show before 18th Party Congress

 “It makes people think: So, where are we, really?
 What is reality here?
 What are people thinking about here?
 What’s acceptable, what’s not?” he said.

-“Actually, finding an empty frame on the wall is arresting more people sometimes than a big beautiful colorful piece.”
+“Actually, finding an empty frame on the wall is arresting more people sometimes than a big beautiful colourful piece.”

 Upstairs, censors ordered the removal of a giant print of a beehive shaped like China and peppered with small images of people.
 A tiny version of the photo was in the art fair’s catalogue, prompting them to ban the book’s distribution as well.